dddrrreee/cs140e-22win/labs/17-nrf24l01p/README.md

 It can get setup either for acknowledgements (`ack_p=1`) or no acknwledgements (`ack_p=0`) but not both.
    0. `ack_p=0`: for this you only have to enable pipe 1.
 No other pipe should be enabled.
-This is used by the first test `1-*one-way` which sends bytes with no retransmissions from a server to a client.
+This is used by the first test `1-one-way-no-ack.c` which sends bytes with no retransmissions from a server to a client.

    1. `ack_p=1`: for this you will have to enable both pipe 0 and pipe 1.
-This is used by a test `2-*pingpong` which sends a 4 byte value back and forth between the client and the server.
+      This is used by a test `1-one-way-ack.c` which sends a 4 byte value back and forth between the client and the server.

 You'll want to make sure that the output after running each test program matches up.

 When you swap in your `nrf_init`, both tests should work.
-Open up two terminals.

-To run test 1:
-    1. In one terminal do:

-            make crun1

-    2. In the other do

-            make srun1

-To run test 2 (pingpong):

-    1. In one terminal do:

-            make crun

-    2. In the other do

-            make srun

 --------------------------------------------------------------------------------
 #### Part 2: Implement `nrf-driver.c:nrf_tx_send_noack`.